imbo/imbo/docs/usage/image-transformations.rst

 * ``t[]=flipVertically``

+.. _max-size-transformation:

 Enforce a max size of an image - ``t[]=maxSize``
 ------------------------------------------------

 This transformation will resize the image using the original aspect ratio.
 Two parameters are supported and at least one of them must be supplied to apply the transformation.

-Note the difference from the :ref:`resize <resize>` transformation: given both ``width`` and ``height``, the resulting image will not be the same width and height as specified unless the aspect ratio is the same.
+Note the difference from the :ref:`resize <resize-transformation>` transformation: given both ``width`` and ``height``, the resulting image will not be the same width and height as specified unless the aspect ratio is the same.

 **Parameters:**